 Two other for-profit companies owned by the Barrs, Sixty Five Plus and One Employment Plus, LLC also do business with the schools.
 The first leases buildings to the schools and the second pays the salaries of school employees.
-Sixty Five Plus has two other owners-Deborah and Andre LeBlanc-Sandra Barr's parents.
+Deborah LeBlanc, the Barrs' daughter, is also listed as an owner of Sixty Five Plus.

 The four charter schools share a single governing board.
-Deborah LeBlanc and Sandra Barr, mother and daughter, hold two of the three board seats, and the responsibility for directing and approving contracts with their own companies.
+Sandra Barr and Deborah LeBlanc, mother and daughter, hold two of the three board seats, and the responsibility for directing and approving contracts with their own companies.